 CS mode is selected if DIN is high at the CONVST rising edge.
-There are four different interface options available in this mode: 3-wire CS mode without a busy indicator, 3-wire CS mode with a busy indicator, 4-wire CS mode without a busy indicator, and 4-wire CS mode with a busy indicator.
+There are two different interface options available in this mode: 3-wire CS mode, and 4-wire CS mode.
 The following sections discuss these interface options in detail.

-3-Wire CS Mode Without a Busy Indicator
+3-Wire CS Mode

 This interface option is most useful when a single ADC is connected to an SPI-compatible digital host.
-In this interface option, DIN can be connected to DVDD and CONVST functions as $\overline{CS}$ (as shown in Figure 50).
-As shown in Figure 51, a CONVST rising edge forces DOUT to 3-state, samples the input signal, and causes the device to enter a conversion phase.
+In this interface option, DIN can be connected to DVDD and CONVST functions as \overline{CS} (as shown in Figure 44).
+As shown in Figure 45, a CONVST rising edge forces DOUT to 3-state, samples the input signal, and causes the device to enter a conversion phase.
 Conversion is done with the internal clock and continues regardless of the state of CONVST.
-As a result, CONVST (functioning as $\overline{CS}$ ) can be pulled low after the start of the conversion to select other devices on the board.
-However, CONVST must return high before the minimum conversion time ( $t{conv-min}$ ) elapses and is held high until the maximum possible conversion time ( $t{conv-max}$ ) elapses.
-A high level on CONVST at the end of the conversion ensures the device does not generate a busy indicator.
+As a result, CONVST (functioning as \overline{CS}) can be pulled low after the start of the conversion to select other devices on the board.
+However, CONVST must return high before the minimum conversion time ($t{conv-min}$) elapses and is held high until the maximum possible conversion time ($t{conv-max}$) elapses.

-Figure 50.
-Connection Diagram: 3-Wire CS Mode Without a Busy Indicator (DIN = 1)
+Figure 44.
+Connection Diagram: 3-Wire CS Mode (DIN = 1)

-Figure 51.
-Interface Timing Diagram: 3-Wire CS Mode Without a Busy Indicator (DIN = 1)
+Figure 45.
+Interface Timing Diagram: 3-Wire CS Mode (DIN = 1)

 When conversion is complete, the device enters an acquisition phase and powers down.
-CONVST (functioning as $\overline{\text{CS}}$ ) can be brought low after the maximum conversion time ( $t{\text{conv-max}}$ ) elapses.
+CONVST (functioning as $\overline{\text{CS}}$) can be brought low after the maximum conversion time ($t{\text{conv-max}}$) elapses.
 On the CONVST falling edge, DOUT comes out of 3-state and the device outputs the MSB of the data.
 The lower data bits are output on subsequent SCLK falling edges.
 Data are valid on both SCLK edges.
 Data are valid on both edges of SCLK and can be captured on either edge.
-However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h\CK\DO}$ is acceptable).
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h_CK_DO}$ is acceptable).
 DOUT goes to 3-state after the 18th SCLK falling edge or when CONVST goes high, whichever occurs first.